-- G. Residential Land Use.
-The proposed division of land shall be for single-family dwelling use only. - H. Conservation Area.
-Two-thirds ( $\frac{2}{3}$ ) of the total area of the tract or tracts shall be preserved as contiguous open space to be used as wildlife habitat, grazing land, critical natural areas or similar uses, for at least forty (40) years from the date the plan is approved. - I. Density.
-The residential density shall not exceed two (2) residential units for every thirty-five (35) acres or one (1) residential unit for each seventeen and one-half (171⁄2) acre increment. - J. Ratio of Wells to Lots.
-Where well water is used, the annual withdrawal rate shall not exceed the rate of one (1) acre-foot for each thirty-five (35) acres within the cluster development unless a water augmentation plan is approved.
-One (1) well shall be allowed per residential lot in accordance with Section 30-28-404, C.R.S.
+G. Residential Land Use.
+The proposed division of land shall be for single-family dwelling use only.

+H. Conservation Area.
+Two-thirds (2/3) of the total area of the tract or tracts shall be preserved as contiguous open space to be used as wildlife habitat, grazing land, critical natural areas or similar uses, for at least forty (40) years from the date the plan is approved.

+I. Density.
+The residential density shall not exceed two (2) residential units for every thirty-five (35) acres or one residential unit for each seventeen and one half (171/2) acre increment.

+J. Ratio of Wells to Lots.
+Where well water is used, the annual withdrawal rate shall not exceed the rate of one acre-foot for each thirty-five (35) acres within the cluster development unless a water augmentation plan is approved.
+One well shall be allowed per residential lot in accordance with Section 30-28-404, C.R.S.

-Division 7 Standards for Flood Plain District
+DIVISION 7 STANDARDS FOR FLOOD PLAIN DISTRICT

 Section 7-701 Additional Standards Within Flood Plain District.

-The following standards shall apply to land use change within the Flood Plain District, including division of land:
+The following basic approval standards and relevant factors shall apply to land use change within the Flood Plain District, including division of land:

-- A. Basic Approval Standards. - 1.
-Compliance With Regulations.
-The proposed land use complies with the Flood Plain District regulations and does not otherwise violate the purposes and intent of these Flood Plain District regulations. - 2.
-Compliance with Other Permit and Approval Requirements.
+A. Basic Approval Standards.

+1. Compliance With Regulations.
+The proposed land use complies with the Flood Plain District regulations and does not otherwise violate the purposes and intent of these Flood Plain District regulations.